imol-community/imol-community.github.io/home.md

 <div class='description' style='font-size: 14pt;'>
 Does your research intersect with the interests of IMOL?
 You can join the <a href="/community">IMOL community</a> and become a member by applying <a href="/participate">here</a>.
 Members actively participate in keeping the community alive and flourishing via the organization of a diversity of events and discussions.
+You can join the google group <a href="https://groups.google.com/g/imol-community">here</a>: connect with a google account and ask to join!
 </div>